 Perhaps the most important benefit of crafting an estate plan is the peace of mind it provides.
 Knowing that you have taken steps to protect your child’s future allows you to focus on the joys of parenthood.
 An estate plan is a proactive measure that ensures your child will be cared for in accordance with your wishes, regardless of what the future holds.

 About 67% of Americans do not have an estate plan.
-Don’t find yourself part of this population when you have a baby.
-Instead, demonstrate your commitment to your child’s future by providing a solid foundation for their financial security, care, and well-being.
+Don’t be that statistic when you have a baby.
+Instead, be a responsible parent and build a strong foundation for your child’s security, care, and future.

 Conclusion